Frequently Asked Questions.

 -

 We are required to have a minimum of 3 dental students registered in order to host a dental clinic.
+If you or someone you know is a pre-dental student, or interested in dentistry, the easiest way yo have a dental clinic on the trip is to just go!!

 -